The Katla Ice Cave Honest Review: Risky But Worth It

 There Are NO Bathrooms At The Cave

-If you’re leaving from Vik, make sure to go to the bathroom at the meeting point (at the Ice Cave Bistro there are public washrooms).
+If you’re leaving from Vik, make sure to go to the bathroom at the meeting point (the Ice Cave Bistro has public washrooms).

 This Is One Of The Most Terrifying Things I’ve Done…